-By February 28, 2021 or April 30, 2021 Within 120 days of the member’s fiscal year-end, members must submit audited and Board-approved end-of-year financial statements, with comparisons to the preceding year’s statements, to CDIC, according to section 15(1) of the CDIC Deposit Insurance Policy By-law.
+By February 28, 2023 or April 30, 2023 Within 120 days of the member’s fiscal year-end, members must submit audited and Board approved end-of-year financial statements, with comparisons to the preceding year’s statements, to CDIC, according to section 15(1) of the CDIC Deposit Insurance Policy By-law.
 At that time, members must also supply CDIC with a current list of all their subsidiaries and affiliates and a current list of all their directors and officers, along with titles, addresses, email addresses and phone numbers.
 Submissions are to be provided by email to firstname.lastname@example.org.

-Changes to Directors and Officers Pursuant to section 18 of the CDIC Deposit Insurance Policy By-law, members must notify CDIC without delay of any material changes to the information provided in accordance with section 15 of the By-law, including any changes to the member’s directors and officers.
+Changes to Directors and Officers Pursuant to section 18 of the CDIC Deposit Insurance Policy By-law, members must notify CDIC without delay of any material changes to the information provided in accordance with sections 15 of the By-law, including any changes to the members’ directors and officers.
 Notice of any such change must be provided by email to email@example.com.

 Notice of Material Change (DSIBs) Pursuant to section 6 of the Canada Deposit Insurance Corporation Resolution Planning By-law, a Domestic Systemically Important Bank (DSIB) must notify CDIC as soon as feasible after the occurrence of a change in a bank group’s legal structure, business, operations, critical functions, critical shared services or material legal entities, or in the laws and regulations applicable to the bank group, that would require one or more amendments to the bank’s resolution plan.
 Examples of a material change may include an acquisition of an entity that meets the thresholds for a material legal entity, or reorganization of shared services that impacts cross-border execution of the resolution strategy.
 Notice is to be provided by email to email@example.com.